aws-amplify/docs/js/graphql.md

 }
 ```

+> This is just an example.
+The transform defines more directives such as @auth and @searchable below.

 When used along with tools like the Amplify CLI, the GraphQL Transform simplifies the process of
 developing, deploying, and maintaining GraphQL APIs.
 With it, you define your API using the
-GraphQL Schema Definition Language (SDL) and can then use automation to transform it into a fully
+[GraphQL Schema Definition Language (SDL)](https://facebook.github.io/graphql/June2018/) and can then use automation to transform it into a fully
 descriptive cloudformation template that implements the spec.
 The transform also provides a framework
 through which you can define you own transformers as `@directives` for custom workflows.